theallen77/streaming/README.md

 2. Note what types of content the site has (Movies, TV, Anime, only note cartoons if it's a cartoon exclusive site)

 3. Note what player it uses.
 JW Player (aka vidcloud,) Openload, RapidVideo, Google Server, OK.RU or other.
-If a site uses multple types of player, use "mixed servers," or "dedicated servers" is the site hosts the videos themselves.
+If a site uses multple types of players, use "mixed servers."
+If the site hosts the videos themselves "dedicated servers."

 4. Note how big the library is.
 Small, Medium, Big or Huge.
 Check this by seeing if a site has obscure content.